 Applications to the PhD programme require a viable research proposal as well as a portfolio of original writing (no more than 15 poems or 30 pages of prose) showing potential for publication.
-For more information please visit our guide on how to write a Creative Writing research proposal.
+For more information please visit our Guidance for English Literature and Creative Writing PhD candidates.

 To apply for the MA English Literature programmes you should include a 2000-3000-word literary essay as your sample of work.